 Based on your needs, you can decide which card is best for you.
 Take a look at the reviews below to make this easy.

-With this card, you’ll earn 5X points per dollar spent on all purchases at Marriott and Starwood hotels.
-You’ll also earn 2X points per dollar spent on airfare purchased directly from airlines, at restaurants, and at rental car companies.
-Purchases that do not fall under one of these bonus categories will earn 1X points per dollar spent.
+With this card, you’ll earn 6X points per dollar spent on all purchases at Marriott and Starwood hotels.
+You’ll also earn 2X points per dollar on all other purchases.

-This card doesn’t have any foreign transaction fees and has an $85 annual fee.
+This card doesn’t have any foreign transaction fees (like many other cards) — and has an $95 annual fee.

 Marriott Rewards® Premier Business Credit Card